persunde/easyk3s/docs/getting-started/prerequisites.md

     - **[DigitalOcean](https://digitalocean.com)** - Simple UI, Droplets from $12/month
     - **[Vultr](https://vultr.com)** - Good global coverage, from $6/month

-    A Raspberry Pi 4 (4 GB RAM) also works - K3S runs on ARM.
+    A Raspberry Pi 4 (4 GB RAM) also works and K3S runs on ARM.
+In fact it is designed to be able to run on tiny edge computers like Raspberry Pi and similar.

 ## Operating system